enarx-archive/enarx.github.io/src/pages/meetings.md

 ## Enarx Daily Meeting

-We have **daily meetings** at 10:00-10:30 EST, using [Jitsi](https://meet.jit.si/EnarxDaily).
+We have **daily meetings** at 10:00-10:30 EST, using [Google Meet](https://meet.jit.si/EnarxDaily).
 No account is needed to join.

 The full Enarx calendar is available as a [Google Calendar](https://calendar.google.com/calendar/embed?src=leatqk15m1f34loatvatftkm48%40group.calendar.google.com&ctz=America%2FNew_York).
 No account is needed to view.

 To join these meetings, you can:
-- open [the link](https://meet.jit.si/EnarxDaily) in your usual browser -and give access to microphone and camera, as you see fit
+- access online: [open this link](https://meet.jit.si/EnarxDaily) in your usual browser and give access to microphone and camera, as you see fit
-- download the Jitsi Meet mobile app (Android: [Google Play](https://play.google.com/store/apps/details?id=org.jitsi.meet) or [F-Droid](https://f-droid.org/en/packages/org.jitsi.meet/), [iOS](https://apps.apple.com/us/app/jitsi-meet/id1165103905)
-  -  then enter the meeting ID (`EnarxDaily`)
-- dial-in by phone: +1.512.647.1431,,3117518640# or [visit this link](https://meet.jit.si/static/dialInInfo.html?room=EnarxDaily) to see more numbers.
+- dial-in by phone: [visit this link](https://meet.google.com/tel/tod-dwyt-pzv?pin=9178084536440) to see more numbers.

 Like everything else Enarx, these meetings are fully public, and you are more than welcome to join us.
 If you're a new attendee, please introduce yourself!
 We promise we won't bite. :slightly_smiling_face: We'll also be happy to answer any questions you may have or engage in any discussions you want to bring up about the project.